Preparing Students for Law School

 Contact us to assist you in all phases of your undergraduate experience and in preparation for successful admission to the law school of your choice.

 The Loras College Mock Trial Team, is an intercollegiate trial advocacy competition sanctioned by the American Mock Trial Assn.
 Cases are criminal in even years and civil in odd years to give students the opportunity to learn about specific content areas of the law.

 The season begins after Labor Day with a national case release, with tournaments in October through December in the Midwest, and continues to a national season in the winter, ending in April at the National Championship Tournament if Loras qualifies.
 Six to ten students make up a team of witnesses and attorneys presenting both sides of the case in subsequent rounds of competition.
 Loras hosts the National Invitational the last weekend in January bringing 70 teams from across the U.S. Loras has consistently ranked in the top fifty teams over the past 30 years.
 Loras has two teams.

 Academic credit is available.
 Com 159 is offered for one credit all three quarters of the year.
-Several students each year win Outstanding Attorney and Witness Awards and Loras boast several All-Americans among its alumni.
+Several students each year win Outstanding Attorney and Witness Awards and Loras boasts several All-Americans among its alumni.
 Loras is also the recipient of several Civility Awards over the past twenty years awarded by peer teams.
-Loras competes at both a regional and national level against opponents such as University of Iowa, Minnesota, Illinois, and Northwestern, Cornell, Lewis, Macalester, Washington, Drake and teams from both coasts.
+Loras competes at both a regional and national level against opponents such as the University of Iowa, Minnesota, Illinois, Northwestern, Cornell, Lewis, Macalester, Washington, Drake and teams from both coasts.